Magdamit173/MDAS_Assessment/readMe.md

 # MDAS_Assessment

-- version 0.0.8.4
+- version 0.0.8.5

 ### update

+- updated checkbox layout
-- added `typing test (words)` using [dwyl/english-words](https://github.com/dwyl/english-words/blob/master/words.txt)
+- added times table (multiplication only)
-- fixed repetitive settings reminder

 ##### experiment
 - `autosolve()`
     -  solves only if `has timer` is checked
+- `word` option

 ### next major update
 <p> to be implemented? </p>